Siamese cat: Siamese

-The pointed cat known in the West as "Siamese", recognized for its distinctive markings, is one of several breeds of cats from Siam described and illustrated in manuscripts called "Tamra Maew" (Cat Poems), estimated to have been written from the 14th to the 18th century.
-In 1878, U.S. President Rutherford B. Hayes received the first documented Siamese to reach the United States, a cat named "Siam" sent by the American Consul in Bangkok.
-In 1884, the British Consul-General in Bangkok, Edward Blencowe Gould (1847–1916), brought a breeding pair of the cats, Pho and Mia, back to Britain as a gift for his sister, Lilian Jane Gould (who, married in 1895 as Lilian Jane Veley, went on to co-found the Siamese Cat Club in 1901).
-In 1885, Gould's UK cats Pho and Mia produced three Siamese kittens—Duen Ngai, Kalohom, and Khromata—who were shown with their parents that same year at London's Crystal Palace Show.
-Their unique appearance and distinct behaviour attracted attention, but all three of the kittens died soon after the show, their cause of death not documented.
+The pointed cat known in the West as "Siamese", recognised for its distinctive markings, is one of several breeds of cats from Siam described and illustrated in manuscripts called "Tamra Maew" (Cat Poems).
+The "Tamra Maew" is estimated to have been written from the 14th to the 18th century.
+In 1878, U.S. President Rutherford B. Hayes received the first documented Siamese to reach the United States.
+The cat, named "Siam," was sent from Bangkok to the American Consul.
+In 1884, the British Consul-General in Bangkok, Edward Blencowe Gould (1847–1916), brought a breeding pair of the cats, Pho and Mia (พ่อและแม่), back to Britain as a gift for his sister, Lilian Jane Gould (who, married in 1895 as Lilian Jane Veley, went on to co-found the Siamese Cat Club in 1901).
+In 1885, Gould's UK cats Pho and Mia produced three Siamese kittens—Duen Ngai (เดือนหงาย), Kalohom (กลาโหม), and Khromata (กรมท่า)—who were shown with their parents that same year at London's Crystal Palace Show.
+Their appearance and behaviour attracted attention, but all three of the kittens died soon after the show, their cause of death not documented.

-By 1886, another pair (with kittens) was imported to the UK by Eva Forestier Walker (surnamed Vyvyan after 1887 marriage) and her sister, Ada.
-Compared to the British Shorthair and Persian cats that were familiar to most Britons, these Siamese imports were longer and less "cobby" in body types, had heads that were less rounded with wedge-shaped muzzles and had larger ears.
-These differences and the pointed coat pattern, which had not been seen before in cats by Westerners, produced a strong impression—one early viewer described them as "an unnatural nightmare of a cat."
+By 1886, four Siamese cats were imported to the UK by Eva Forestier Walker (surnamed Vyvyan after 1887 marriage) and her sister, Ada.
+These Siamese imports were long, had rounded heads with wedge-shaped muzzles, and large ears.
+The cats ranged from substantial to slender but were not either extreme.
+The difference in the pointed coat pattern had not been seen before in cats by Westerners.
 Over the next several years, fanciers imported a small number of cats, forming the base breeding pool for the entire breed in Britain.
 It is believed that most Siamese in Britain today are descended from about eleven of these original imports.
-In their early days in Britain, they were called the "Royal Cat of Siam", reflecting reports that they had previously been kept only by Siamese royalty.
-Later research has not shown evidence of any organised royal breeding programme in Siam.
-The original Siamese imports were medium-sized, rather long-bodied, muscular, graceful cats with moderately wedge-shaped heads and ears that were comparatively large but in proportion to the size of the head.
-The cats ranged from substantial to slender but were not extreme either.
+In Britain, they were called the "Royal Cat of Siam."
+Some reports say that they had previously been kept only by Siamese royalty.
+Research does not show evidence of any organised royal breeding programme in Siam.